kamransaeb/ci_cd_demo/README.md

 # ci_cd_demo

-A new Flutter project.
+A Demonstration on how to do CI/CD using github actions.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project can be used as starting point for a CI/CD based application.

 A few resources to get you started if this is your first Flutter project: